 - Meanwhile, completely dissolve the cornstarch in a small bowl with the water.

-- Add in a thin stream to the cherries, stirring constantly, and cook for 1 minute after it starts to boil.
+- Add the cornstarch slurry in a thin stream to the cherries, stirring constantly, and cook for 1 minute after it starts to boil.
 This will cook the cornstarch and remove its floury flavor.

 For the topping: